TriangularGurl/hello-world/README.md

 # hello-world

-first repository
+Greetings!

-i use this so i can make sensei ishima a real thing on discord
+Tri here to make Sensei Ishima a real thing on Discord!